s3vdev/rigcheck/README.md

 ```*/5 * * * * /home/ethos/rigcheck.sh```

-Open rigcheck.sh and set your vars like MIN_HASH or LOW_WATT and Telegram or Pushover vars (or booth) to get instant notifications.
+Open rigcheck_config.sh and set your vars like MIN_HASH or LOW_WATT and Telegram or Pushover vars (or booth) to get instant notifications.

 ``` MIN_HASH="0" ```